Functional near-infrared spectroscopy: History

-Japan
+In 1977, Jöbsis reported that brain tissue transparency to NIR light allowed a non-invasive and continuous method of tissue oxygen saturation using transillumination.
+Transillumination (forward-scattering) was of limited utility in adults because of light attenuation and was quickly replaced by reflectance-mode based techniques - resulting in development of NIRS systems proceeding rapidly.
+In the mid-80's, Japanese researchers at the central research laboratory of Hitachi Ltd set out to build a NIRS-based brain monitoring system using a pulse of 70-picosecond rays.
+This effort came into light when the team, held an open symposium to announce the principle of "Optical Topography" in January 1995 [citation needed].
+The term "Optical Topography" derives from the concept of using light on "2-Dimensional mapping combined with 1-Dimensional information", or topography.
+The idea was implemented in launching their first fNIRS (or Optical Topography) device based on Frequency Domain in 2001: Hitachi ETG-100.
+Harumi Oishi's (大石 晴美), doctoral dissertation in 2003 with the subject of "language learners' cortical activation patterns measured by ETG-100" presented a new use of fNIRS [citation needed].

-Meanwhile, in the mid-80's, Japanese researchers at the central research laboratory of Hitachi Ltd set out to build a NIRS-based brain monitoring system using a pulse of 70-picosecond rays.
-This effort came into light when the team, along with their leading expert, Dr Hideaki Koizumi (小泉 英明), held an open symposium to announce the principle of "Optical Topography" in January 1995.
-In fact, the term "Optical Topography" derives from the concept of using light on "2-Dimensional mapping combined with 1-Dimensional information", or topography.
-The idea had been successfully implemented in launching their first fNIRS (or Optical Topography, as they call it) device based on Frequency Domain in 2001: Hitachi ETG-100.
-Later, Harumi Oishi (大石 晴美), a PhD-to-be at Nagoya University, published her doctoral dissertation in 2003 with the subject of "language learners' cortical activation patterns measured by ETG-100" under the supervision of Professor Toru Kinoshita (木下 微)—presenting a new prospect on the use of fNIRS.
-The company has been advancing the ETG series ever since.
+By 1985, the first studies on cerebral oxygenation were conducted by M. Ferrari.
+Later, in 1989, following work with David Delpy at University College London, Hamamatsu developed the first commercial NIRS system: NIR-1000 cerebral oxygenation monitor.
+NIRS methods were initially used for cerebral oximetry in the 1990s.
+In 1993, four publications demonstrated the feasibility of fNIRS in adult humans.